VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

 Parameters:

     1. **locations** - dictionary containing location details.
-The format of location accepted would differ between different weather providers and even different APIs supported by the same provider For example the location input could be either {“zipcode”:value} or {“region”:value, “country”: value}.
+The format of location accepted differs between different weather providers and even different APIs supported by the same provider For example the location input could be either {“zipcode”:value} or {“region”:value, “country”: value}.

 optional parameters:

-    2. **hours** - The number of hours for which forecast data should be returned.
+    2. **hours** - The number of hours for which forecast data are returned.
 By default, it is 24 hours.

 Returns: